IPC (electronics)

-IPC is a trade association whose aim is to standardize the assembly and production requirements of electronic equipment and assemblies.
+IPC is a global trade association whose aim is to standardize the assembly and production requirements of electronic equipment and assemblies.
+IPC is headquartered in Bannockburn, Illinois, United States with additional offices in Washington, D.C.
+Atlanta, Ga., and Miami, Fla. in the United States, and overseas offices in China, Japan, Thailand, India, Germany, and Belgium.

+IPC is accredited by the American National Standards Institute (ANSI) as a standards developing organization and is known globally for its standards.
+It publishes the most widely used acceptability standards in the electronics industry.

+History

 It was founded in 1957 as the Institute of Printed Circuits.
 Its name was later changed to the Institute for Interconnecting and Packaging Electronic Circuits to highlight the expansion from bare boards to packaging and electronic assemblies.
 In 1999, the organization formally changed its name to IPC with the accompanying tagline, Association Connecting Electronics Industries.

-IPC is accredited by the American National Standards Institute (ANSI) as a standards developing organization and is known globally for its standards.
-It publishes the most widely used acceptability standards in the electronics industry.

-IPC is headquartered in Bannockburn, Illinois, United States with additional offices in Washington, D.C. and Atlanta, Ga. in the United States, and overseas offices in China, Thailand, Vietnam, India and Belgium.

 Standards

 IPC standards are used by the electronics manufacturing industry.
 IPC-A-610, Acceptability of Electronic Assemblies, is used worldwide by original equipment manufacturers and EMS companies.
 There are more than 3600 trainers worldwide who are certified to train and test on the standard.
 Standards are created by committees of industry volunteers.
 Task groups have been formed in China, the United States, and Denmark.